 Dr Gregory Watson, from JCU’s Scanning Probe Microscopy Facility in the School of Marine and Tropical Biology, provided the genesis of the research along with his wife, Dr Jolanta Watson.

-The duo were part of an international team of researchers which has come up with a detailed model of how this anti-microbial defence works on the nanoscale.
+They were part of an international team of researchers that has come up with a detailed model of how this anti-microbial defence works on the nanoscale.

-Dr Watson said as two scientists, the cicada and insect world in general had proved fascinating.
+Dr Gregory Watson said cicadas, and the insect world in general, had proved fascinating.

 “Being nanoscientists and biophysicists, we have been interested in the natural world of the very, very small from the start,” he said.

-They found a dead cicada on the pathway and noticed that the wings did not reflect light.
+Their interest in cicadas was sparked more than a decade ago when they spotted a dead cicada on a bush pathway and noticed that its wings did not reflect light.

 “As bacteria play such an important role in decomposition, we thought there may be something responsible for this effect.
-As well, we measured very little adhesion between the cicada wings and natural contaminants such as soil fragments and pollens using a sophisticated instrument called an atomic force microscope.
+As well, when we examined them with an atomic force microscope we measured very little adhesion between the cicada wings and natural contaminants such as soil fragments and pollens

-They contacted a collaborator down south who is a skilled microbiologist, and began to closely study how the nano-structures of the cicada wing interact with some bacteria.
+Collaborating with a microbiologist, they investigated how the nano-structures of the cicada wing interacted with some bacteria.

-The group of international researchers found the wings tear the bacteria membrane apart, which results in the bacterial death (anti-microbial).
+The group of international researchers found the wings tear the bacteria membrane apart.

 “Resistance to antibiotics is a world-wide challenge as a result of the serious implications for public health.
-Natural biological surfaces such as insect wings gives us an exciting opportunity for templates that we can use in the development of a wide range of novel antibacterial materials for industrial and especially biomedical applications. “
+Natural biological surfaces such as insect wings gives us an exciting opportunity for templates that we can use in the development of a wide range of novel antibacterial materials for industrial and especially biomedical applications,” Dr Watson said.

 “This highlights the applications for these types of surfaces where we can kill bacteria but also have a surface which allows human and animal cells to grow.
 Such surfaces may find applications in human implants where there is a need to minimise post-surgery infections and promote wound healing,” he said.